Rushland bought a brand new week of broadcast excellence on the EIB network.

 Four of them have developed into hurricanes.

-One was a cat one that went into Texas, and I think they fudged that cat one just to be able to call it a hurricane.
+And I think they fudged that Cat 1 just to be able to call it a hurricane.

-Two of them went down there into the uh Yucatan Peninsula area.
+Two of them went down there into the Yucatan Peninsula area.

-Uh it has been laughable to watch the hurricane experts this year desperately try to make every disturbance out in the Caribbean or the Atlantic into a hurricane or a huge tropical storm, and they've all fizzled.
+It has been laughable to watch the hurricane experts this year desperately try to make every disturbance out in the Caribbean or the Atlantic into a hurricane or a huge tropical storm.

-Before they discovered wind shear, it was Saharan Desert Dust that was uh screwing these.
+Before they discovered wind shear, it was Saharan desert dust that was screwing these.

-The bottom line is to come up with computer models like this to suggest throwing a bunch of granulated car tires into a portion of the hurricane is going to cause it to move in a predictable way is simply stupid.
+The bottom line is to come up with computer models like this, to suggest throwing a bunch of granulated car tires into a portion of a hurricane is going to cause it to move in a predictable way is simply stupid.

 It is simply not possible because you don't know for sure what it's going to do before you drop the granulated car tires.